thisIsMadelyn/thisIsMadelyn/README.md

 # 👋 Hi there, I'm MADELYN!

-🦅 IT Coordinator of EESTEC LC Thessaloniki.
+🦅 IT Coordinator of EESTEC LC Thessaloniki. <br>
 🎓 I'm an Information & Electronic Systems Engineering student at the **International Hellenic University**, passionate about Software Engineering, technology, and continuous learning.

 💻 I’m currently focused on: